Edward B. Kang

 Media, Culture, and Communication

-Kang’s work sits at the intersection of Science & Technology Studies (STS) and Sound Studies, with a specific focus on the sociotechnical dimensions of AI/ML systems and the communities, cultures, and practices through which they are enacted.
-His research on these topics has been published in Big Data & Society, Social Studies of Science, Science, Technology & Human-Values, and the Proceedings for the ACM Conference on Fairness, Accountability, and Transparency, among others.
+Kang’s work interfaces Science & Technology Studies (STS) and Sound Studies, which at present focuses on AI systems and the broader imaginaries and material practices through which they're enacted.
+He is also interested in how "intelligence" is made scientific beyond AI contexts.
+His peer-reviewed research on these topics can be found in Big Data & Society, Social Studies of Science, Science, Technology & Human-Values, and the Proceedings for the ACM Conference on Fairness, Accountability, and Transparency, among others.

-Kang holds a PhD in Communication with a graduate certificate in Science & Technology Studies from the University of Southern California’s Annenberg School, and a BA in East Asian Area Studies with a minor in Music Industry also from USC.
-At USC, he was a member of the Sloan-funded interdisciplinary research collective Knowing Machines, as well as served as Assistant Editor for the International Journal of Communication.
+Kang holds a Ph.D. in Communication with a graduate certificate in Science & Technology Studies from the University of Southern California’s Annenberg School.
+At USC, he was a member of the Sloan-funded AI research collective Knowing Machines, as well as Assistant Editor for the International Journal of Communication.

 Selected Publications